MA in Teaching with Education Specialist Mild/Moderate Teaching Credential

 Satisfying writing proficiency is a program admission requirement.
 This requirement may be met in one of the following ways:

-- Pass the entire CBEST (must pass the writing portion with a minimum of 37 points); or
+- Pass the entire CBEST (must pass the writing portion with a minimum of 37 points); (This admission requirement is waived for the Fall 2021 admission cycle due to COVID-19) or

-Pass the CSET: Writing Skills Test (Multiple Subject applicants only); or
+Pass the CSET: Writing Skills Test (Multiple Subject applicants only); (This admission requirement is waived for the Fall 2021 admission cycle due to COVID-19) or

 Meet the graduation writing requirement (GWAR) at any CSU campus; or